austinzheng/iOS-2048/README.md

 Instructions
 ------------
 The included sample app demonstrates the game.
 Simply tap the button to play.
+For additional fun try tweaking the parameters in F3HViewController.

 Create a new instance of the view controller using the provided factory method, and present it.
-Or manually create and configure a view and model object, and bridge them using the provided protocol.
+Or manually create and configure a view and model object, and bridge them using F3HGameModelProtocol.

 Features
 --------